-Only 220km from the Cape Town CBD (of which approximately 12km is on gravel roads), the Karee Kloof Conservancy is the ideal destination for nature lovers who wish to escape the hustle and bustle of city life.
-A 4x4 vehicle is preferable for nature drives, but not essential.
-The Commando and Rooifontein houses are easily accessible in any car.
+Only 220km from the Cape Town CBD (of which approximately 12km is on gravel roads), the Karee Kloof Conservancy is the ideal destination for nature lovers and romantic/family getaway as it provides a place away from the city buzz.
+A 4×4 vehicle is preferable for nature drives, but not essential.
+The Rooifontein house are easily accessible in any car.
 Co-ordinates -33.161326, 19.716253

-Attractions: Delight yourself in stunning mountain and plains scenery stretching for miles in every direction.
+Attractions: During your visit with us , you might spot within the natural environment many gembsbok and springbok herds, the largest species of antelope- the eland and even zebras.
 The farm is a 10 000 ha property of which most form a conservancy with elevations ranging between 700m to 1940m above sea level.

-- Swimming and fishing (catch and release) in perennial dams
+- Fishing (catch and release) in perennial dams.

-- Relaxing game drives with the opportunity to see a variety of animal species gemsbok, springbok, eland, rhebok, klipspringer, duiker, aardvark, porcupine, Smiths red rock rabbit, black eagles, caracal, and leopard
+- Relaxing game drives with the opportunity to see a variety of animal species gemsbok, springbok, eland, rhebok, klipspringer, duiker, aardvark, porcupine, Smiths red rock rabbit, black eagles, caracal, and even leopard.

-- Absolute quiet and tranquillity in beautiful natural surroundings
+- Absolute quiet and tranquility in beautiful natural surroundings.

 - Rare varieties of Protea species

-A guide can show you the many unique rock art sites, enigmatic reminders of southern Africa’s ancient hunter-gather and herding peoples.
+A guide, with extra costs can show you the many unique rock art sites, enigmatic reminders of Southern Africa’s ancient hunter-gather and herding peoples.
 There are stone-age implements, and one of only two in South Africa intact stone-age pottery jars was discovered on the farm.
 The area, historically a gateway to the Karoo, is astonishingly rich in both history and natural beauty.
 The conservancy boasts over six hundred plant species, which are unique to the threatened succulent Karoo biome.
 Many species are quite rare.
 Along the mountains of the conservancy you might also encounter over 13 protea species, including the “Magnifica”.

 Directions from Ceres: Go straight through Ceres on the Calvinia road (R46 then R355) Keep left where you have an option.
 After about 40 km the road turns to dirt, then tar, then dirt again.
 After about 10km, turn left at the “Karee Kloof” sign.
 Reception is the second house on the right, opposite the labourers’ cottages.
 The accommodation is a further 10km into the mountains.